-Today we celebrate one of the most incendiary events in rock’n’roll history.
-Forty-five years ago, within the hallowed walls of Detroit’s Grande Ballroom, the MC5 ignited the Zenta New Year.
+Today we celebrate one of the most incendiary events in rock’n’roll history – for it was on this day in 1968, within the hallowed walls of Detroit’s Grande Ballroom, that the MC5 ignited the Zenta New Year.
 Cosmically calculated by the Five’s Trans-Love Energies commune to signify the dawn of a bold new era, Trans-Love leader and MC5 manager John Sinclair made clear the lofty aims of Zenta when he wrote: ‘“The duty of the revolutionary is to make the revolution.
 The duty of the musician is to make the music.
 But there is an equation that must not be missed: MUSIC IS REVOLUTION.”
 And so, for the 2,000+ rabid fans whose loyalty had been rewarded with free entry to see the greatest live band in the world, this brand new year represented the possibility that, as participants in a unique alchemical experience, they could change the world.
 For the MC5, the responsibility as vanguards of the revolution was all the more intensified by a huge added pressure.
 For this date would also see the live recording of their debut album, the soon-to-be legendary Kick Out the Jams.

 Like all genuinely revolutionary organisations, and certainly like many utopian communes of the late ‘60s, the real heavy heads of Trans-Love Energies – that is to say John Sinclair’s TLE intellectuals concerned with the esoteric side of the revolution – would no doubt have given extreme consideration before they dared impose a new calendar upon their prospective congregation.
 But as William Burroughs attested in his novel, The Revised Boy Scout Manual: “To achieve independence from alien domination and to consolidate revolutionary gains, five steps are necessary: 1 – Proclaim a new era and set up a new calendar…”